 It’s no different for websites -- especially as it relates to site speed.
 When we see warnings about slow load times, many will assume the application needs to run faster.
 So we’ll do things like optimize caching or increase server resources.
 But that’s treating the symptom, not the disease.
 Sometimes you don’t need to do the digital equivalent of open-heart surgery to fix the problem.
 Instead, you need to get the right diagnosis.

 In my upcoming presentation at Drupal North, titled “Making Drupal Fast -- A Surgical Approach” I talk about how putting your focus where it’s most needed will lead to a much faster site and, ultimately, happier visitors and users.
 After all, we know that a slow site has negative impacts on search engine optimization, can increase bounce rate, and lower site conversions.
 But taking a surgical approach and understanding the cause of the problems can help you effectively ‘treat’ the site and alleviate the symptoms.

-In this presentation -- and over my next few blogs -- I’ll get into the details on each of the four parts, which consists of
+In this presentation -- and in this upcoming blog series about Site Speed -- I’ll get into the details on each of the four parts, which consists of

 But first, I’m going to mix my metaphors here and pivot from the medical sciences to the culinary arts.

 The best meals and the best chefs understand that simplicity is key.
 Amateur cooks often try to overwhelm a plate thinking that more is better.
 Superfluous garnishes, trendy reductions, and an inordinate number of ingredients are often incorporated to make a meal “look” better.
 But they can often work at counter-purposes, create confusion on the palate, or mask the true flavours of the meal.